mkwok47/777-paper/README.md

 This term paper showcases techniques to visualize big data using the NYC taxi dataset.
+By: Michael Kwok & Princely Oseji.

 # Contents
 1. large-dataset-cloud-run: py file to run on large taxi dataset (135 million rows) on AWS